Kaholo/kaholo-plugin-hashicorp-vault-cli/README.md

 ## How To Use ##
 Make sure you have the Hashicorp Vault CLI installed on your computer.
-Prior to using make sure you configure your vault server address using,

 ## Settings ##